-You can find lots more information on our website, including links to our YouTube videos, explaining more about Sunnydown School.
+You can find lots more information on our website, including links to our YouTube videos, explaining more about Sunnydown School (www.sunnydown.surrey.sch.uk).

-Please also consult the SENCo in your current school, and your allocated SEN Case Worker.
+Please also consult the SENCo in your current school and your allocated SEN Case Worker.